nuxt-community/axios-module/docs/options.md

 * Default: `false`

-Adds an interceptor to automatically set `withCredentials` config of axios when requesting to `baseURL` which allows passing authentication headers to backend.
+Adds an interceptor that automatically sets `withCredentials` axios configuration when issuing a request to `baseURL` that needs to pass authentication headers to the backend.

 ### `debug`

 * Default: `false`

-Adds interceptors to log request and responses.
+Adds interceptors that logs axios request and responses.

 ### `proxyHeaders`

 * Default: `true`

-In SSR context, sets client request header as axios default request headers.
+In SSR context, this options sets client requests headers as default headers for the axios requests.
 This is useful for making requests which need cookie based auth on server side.
-Also helps making consistent requests in both SSR and Client Side code.
+This also helps making consistent requests in both SSR and Client Side code.

-> **NOTE:** If directing requests at a url protected by CloudFlare's CDN you should set this to false to prevent CloudFlare from mistakenly detecting a reverse proxy loop and returning a 403 error.
+> **NOTE:** If you are directing requests to an url that is protected by CloudFlare's CDN you should set this to `false` in order to prevent CloudFlare from mistakenly detecting a reverse proxy loop and returning a 403 error.

 ### `proxyHeadersIgnore`

 * Default `['host', 'accept', 'cf-ray', 'cf-connecting-ip', 'content-length']`

-Only efficient when `proxyHeaders` is set to true.
-Removes unwanted request headers to the API backend in SSR.
+This is useful and efficient only when `proxyHeaders` is set to true.
+Removes unwanted requests headers to the API backend in SSR.